 Read the original Earth Vagabonds post on the malecon.
 It includes a map.
-Note: reconstruction is finished as of 2020.
+Note: reconstruction was finished in 2020.

 For the two months we lived in Mazatlan, we were in one Airbnb rental.
 Because we booked it for a shoulder season, for two months, we got an incredible discount.
 We paid $18.50 a day for a two-bedroom, one bathroom apartment with a balcony on the malecon in the Paseo Claussen area.

 There is no coastal city in the U.S. or many other countries where you can get that type of deal.